yowainwright/yowainwright.github.io/about.md

 ## Hello, I'm Jeff - a user interface specialist & frontend engineer

 When I’m not working, I try to be an active member of the design & developer community, especially JavaScript.
 I also enjoy teaching what I know & learning as much as possible.
-I ride road bikes run & run a lot.
+I ride road bikes & run a lot.
 I try to surf & still skateboard everyday.

 ## Experience